natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 ```
 to vim config (`~/.config/nvim/init.vim` for `neovim`).
 Importantly, after this the X clipboard can be accessed with `shift`+`mouse-middle-button`.

+TODO: opposite  (copypasting from neovim back) does not seem to work.
+Fix?

 ### Event handler script `handler.sh`